Institutional Review Board (IRB)

 Any projects determined more than minimal risk will require a review by the full board and can only be approved at a convened full IRB meeting.

-The project must be submitted at least 10 working days prior to the next full board meeting and be review ready to be considered for presentation at that month's convened meeting.
+The project must be submitted at least 10 working days prior to the next full board meeting to be considered for presentation at that month's convened meeting.
+Projects that are not review ready upon submission will not be considered.

 Convened Full IRB Meeting Dates